r0mbeg/solarSystemModel/README.md

 ![Image alt](https://github.com/r0mbeg/solarSystemModel/blob/master/FormulasAndImages/AccelerationXfor2.png)

-The Y-axis acceleration and the second body acceleration are calculated in the same way.
+The Y-axis acceleration and the second body acceleration are calculated in the same way (function 'update_acceleration_for2').
 Then we get:

 ![Image alt](https://github.com/r0mbeg/solarSystemModel/blob/master/FormulasAndImages/Accelerationsfor2.png)

-The new velocities of each of the objects in a small time interval Δt are calculated using the increment:
+The new velocities of each of the objects in a small time interval Δt are calculated using the increment(function 'update_velocity'):

 ![Image alt](https://github.com/r0mbeg/solarSystemModel/blob/master/FormulasAndImages/Velocitiesfor2.png)

-Similarly, we calculate the new coordinates:
+Similarly, we calculate the new coordinates (function 'update_coords'):

 ![Image alt](https://github.com/r0mbeg/solarSystemModel/blob/master/FormulasAndImages/Coordsfor2.png)

-Calculating the acceleration of a body with the number i:
+Calculating the acceleration of a body with the number i (function 'update_acceleration):

 ![Image alt](https://github.com/r0mbeg/solarSystemModel/blob/master/FormulasAndImages/Accelerations.png)